airshipit/pegleg/docs/source/authoring_strategy.rst

 Global Catalogue Documents
 --------------------------

-Deckhand's layering functionality can be utilized in several ways, but AIC site definitions will use a 'catalogue' approach.
+`Deckhand`_'s layering functionality can be utilized in several ways, but AIC site definitions will use a 'catalogue' approach.
 At the ``global`` layer there will be several documents providing different configurations for an object or service.
 Each of these will be abstract documents.
 They can be